zepinglee/citeproc-js/manual/citeproc-doc.rst

 ``updateItems()``
 #################

-Before citations or a bibliography can be generated, an ordered list of reference items must be loaded into the processor using the ``updateItems()`` command, as shown below.
+Before citations or a bibliography can be generated, an ordered list of reference items must ordinarily be loaded into the processor using the ``updateItems()`` command, as shown below.
 This command takes a list of item IDs as its sole argument, and will reconcile the internal state of the processor to the provided list of items, making any necessary insertions and deletions, and making any necessary adjustments to internal registers related to disambiguation and so forth.

 .. admonition:: Hint